-The first edition of the Fosco Corti International Competition for Choir Conductors is organised by Feniarco, Associazione Cori Piemontesi and the G. Verdi Conservatoire of Turin, in partnership with the European Choral Association-Europa Cantat, with the patronage of Piedmont Region and City of Turin, the support of Ministry of Culture and CRT Foundation, co-funded by the Creative Europe Programme of the European Union.
-The event is awarded with the Medal of the President of the Italian Republic.
+The second edition of the Fosco Corti International Competition for Choir Conductors is organised by Feniarco, Associazione Cori Piemontesi and the G. Verdi Conservatoire of Turin, in partnership with the European Choral Association, the support of Ministry of Culture, with the patronage of Piedmont Region and CIty of Turin, co-funded by the Creative Europe Programme of the European Union.

 The competition is open to conductors of all world's nationalities.
 All participants must be

-born between 1st November 1980 and 24th June 2003.
-A maximum number of 20 conductors are admitted to the competition in addition to the winner of the 5th Competition for choir conductors Le mani in suono held in Arezzo on February 2020.
-Participants will be selected upon scrutinising all the eligible application materials, videos, curriculum vitae and
+born between 1st November 1982 and 21st October 2004.
+A maximum number of 18 conductors are admitted to the competition.
+Participants will be selected upon scrutinising all the eligible application materials, videos and curriculum vitae.

 The competition falls into three parts: preliminary, semi-final and final.

-First part: performance without rehearsing of two pieces out of four, chosen by lot on the evening of Thursday 24th June.
-The conductors' performance order will also be drawn on the evening of Thursday 24th June.
+First part: performance without rehearsing of two pieces out of six, chosen by lot on the evening of Thursday 20th October.
+The conductors' performance order will also be drawn on the evening of Thursday 20th October.

-Second part: rehearsing of a piece (7 minutes maximun lenght), among four, chosen by lot on the evening of Thursday 24th June.
+Second part: rehearsing of a piece (7 minutes maximun lenght), among six, chosen by lot on the evening of Thursday 20th October.
 The final performance of the piece is not mandatory.
 The conductors' performance order will be reversed with respect to the first part.

 At the end of the preliminary round, the jury will announce the candidates who will be admitted to the semi-final (maximum of 10 conductors).
 The candidates' order and the pieces for the semi-final round will then be drawn.

-First part: rehearsing and performance of a compulsory piece and rehearsing of a piece, among three, chosen by lot on the evening of Friday 25th June.
+First part: rehearsing and performance of a compulsory piece and rehearsing of a piece, among five, chosen by lot on the evening of Friday 21st October.
 The candidates will have a maximum time of 15 minutes.

-Second part: rehearsing and performance of a compulsory piece and rehearsing of a piece, among three, chosen by lot on the evening of Friday 25th June.
+Second part: rehearsing and performance of a compulsory piece and rehearsing of a piece, among five, chosen by lot on the evening of Friday 21th October.
 The candidates will have a maximum time of 15 minutes.

 At the end of the semi-final rounds the jury will announce the candidates who will enter the final round (maximum of 5 conductors).